Chapter 13: Travelers

 Each year, she’d take on one or two eleven-year-old boys who were intelligent, attentive, and desired to become a knight.
 They’d remain with her for two years, until she sent them to the Kiss

-She and her two lads had ridden south from Caswell on a warm day, where they’d made a less than average number of sales.
+On a warm day, she and her two lads had ridden south from Caswell, where they’d made an average number of sales.
 She’d picked a spot to rest and make a stew.
-There’d been no special excitement, nothing interesting to chase down, nor any special news.
+There’d been no excitement, nothing interesting to chase down, nor any special news.
 As with most days, it was endlessly collecting bits of information that she passed on, as boring as breathing but just as necessary.

 Her two lads were collecting kindling when another voice said, “Sir?”